 The Decision of the Court

-According to§ 214 (1) sentence 2, FamFG, there is an urgent need for immediate action if an offence under § 1 GewSchG has already been or is likely to be committed.
-The court then decides within a few days.
+According to Section 49 (1) FamFG, the court can “take a provisional measure by means of an interim order insofar as this is justified under the legal relationship provisions and there is an urgent need for immediate action”.
+According to Section 214 (1) sentence 2 FamFG, there is an urgent need for immediate action if an offence under Section 1 GewSchG has already been committed or is likely to be committed.
+The court will then decide within a few days.

 Conduct of the Oral Hearing

-There is no legal remedy against the order for protection against violence.
+There is no right of appeal against the order for protection against violence.
 The defendant only has the possibility to file an application for an oral hearing.
-Subsequently, the court will set a non-public date.
+The court will then set a closed hearing.
 No witnesses are called to this hearing.
-Only persons who appear at the hearing (present witnesses) will be heard.
+Only persons appearing at the hearing will be heard (witnesses present).
 It is, therefore, advisable to ask witnesses to appear in person.

-At the hearing, the parties talk about the incident.
-The defendant, in particular, has the opportunity to describe the facts of the case from his point of view.
+At the hearing, the parties involved talk about the incident.
+The defendant, in particular, has the opportunity to describe the facts of the case from their point of view.
 The hearing usually ends with a settlement.
 The parties involved agree, for example, on a mutual ban on contact.
-If no settlement is reached, the court decides by order.
+If no settlement is reached, the court will decide by order.

 Duration of the Court Protection